How does Jaaxy compare to the Google Keyword Planner?

 Please assume any links on this page are affiliate links.
 An affiliate link means I will get a small commission if you decide to buy the product, but it will not affect the price you pay.
 The price you pay is the same, whether you buy it through my link or go directly to the site.

-Not just any keywords, you need profitable keywords
+You don’t need popular keywords, you need profitable keywords

 There are more than 1.8 billion websites at the time of writing, and over 3.5 billion web searches a day.
 And many of those websites will have multiple pages that can be returned for the same search term.